WorkingSmarts is led by CEO and Principal Consultant, Dr. Erika Salina

 Erika combines a unique educational background in sociology, education, organization development, and neuroscience.
 She is as effective working with front-line employees up through C-suite executives.
 She has coached forestry supervisors in the woods of northern Minnesota, developed call center management protocol and training programs, transformed workplace cultures of consulting firms, and unblocked executives held back by their own emotions, thoughts, and unproductive habits.
 She holds certifications in many behavioral assessments, coaching methodologies, facilitation, strategy, human capital strategy, accelerated learning, NeuroLeadership, workforce planning, human resource development, and organization development . . . together, making her expertise one of a kind.

-Dr. Salina maintains a cadre of other experts who uphold the WorkingSmarts values and join in on projects that benefit from their skillsets.
+WorkingSmarts has a team of other experts who uphold the WorkingSmarts values and join in on projects that benefit from their skillsets.

 The WorkingSmarts Vision, Mission and Values